 NBDF Unveils THRIVE Campaign:

-Empowering Individuals with Bleeding Disorders through 6 Key Steps
+Empowering Individuals with Bleeding Disorders Through 6 Key Steps

 Image:

 The National Bleeding Disorders Foundation (NBDF) launched the THRIVE campaign, a comprehensive initiative designed to raise awareness and educate community members about 6 key steps to living healthy with a bleeding disorder.
 This campaign aims to empower individuals and their families, providing them with the knowledge and resources necessary to thrive in their everyday lives.